arinifthh/Nutri-----Link/README.md

 Once the app is running, follow these steps to use Nutri Link:

 1. **Donor Portal**:
-   - Go to the Donor portal to see a list of organizations in need.
+   - Go to the Donor portal and tap on 'Reach The Needed" to see a list of Personal user, Food Bank or Community Kitchen in need.
-   - View individual organization profiles and find contact details to make a donation or offer help.
+   - View their details and find contact details to make a donation or offer help.

+   - Go to the Donor portal and tap on 'Be The Donor" and tap on Organisation, Restaurant or Personal button to fill the form details.
+   - Your Details will appear on Needed portal at the "Reach The Donor" part. (not function yet, only show dummy data)

 2. **Needed Portal**:
-   - Organizations or individuals in need can create a profile under the Needed portal.
-   - Post your requirements to attract potential donors who want to contribute to zero hunger.
+   - Go to the Needed portal and tap on 'Reach The Donor" to see a list of Personal user, Organisation or Restaurant that got food surplus to donate.
+   - View their details and find contact details to ask a donation or ask for help.

+   - Go to the Needed portal and tap on 'Let The Donor Reach You" and tap on Food Bank, Community Kitchen or Personal button to fill the form details.
+   - Your Details will appear on Donor portal at the "Reach The Needed" part. (not function yet, only show dummy data)

 3. **Communication**:
-   - Both donors and needy parties can view each other's postings and connect directly, fostering an open and supportive network.
+   - Both donors and needy parties can view each other's details and connect directly, fostering an open and supportive network.

 ---